long con magazine is a canadian quarterly for art about art.

 details

 We encourage simultaneous submissions.
-If your work is accepted elsewhere, please withdraw it as soon as possible.
+If your work is accepted elsewhere, please withdraw it from our consideration as soon as possible.

 We encourage collective submissions, meaning works through which two or more artists create a shared response to another work of art or culture.
-When artists are responding to one another’s work, we call that ‘collaboration’ and publish it only through Collusion Books, our chapbook press for collaborative poetry projects.
+When artists create a series of responses to each other’s work, we call that ‘collaboration’ and publish it only through Collusion Books, our chapbook press for collaborative poetry projects.

 Response time is 1 to 4 months, depending on when you submit.
-We do not respond to off-theme submissions and those sent by email without prior approval.
+To save ourselves the existential despair of explaining everything readily available on this page, we do not respond to off-theme submissions or to submissions sent by email without prior approval.

-Contributor compensation is CAD$20 per issue, regardless of form, number, or length of piece(s) contributed and regardless of number of members in a collective, sent by e-transfer.
-We are working to increase compensation.
-Please note that all editors work on a volunteer basis.
+Contributor compensation is CAD$20—sent by e-transfer—regardless of form, number, or length of piece(s) contributed and regardless of number of members in a collective.
+We are working to increase this compensation.
+Like most other digital magazine, long con does not make a profit, and all of our editors work on a volunteer basis.

-Past contributors must wait one year before submitting again.
-If we’ve published you as a solo artist but you wish to submit a collaborative piece (or vice versa), you may disregard this waiting period.
+Past contributors are not republished for one year, so please wait before submitting again.
+If we’ve published you as a solo artist but you wish to submit a collective piece (or vice versa), you may disregard this waiting period.

 commitments